ResearchObject/ro-crate/docs/pages/use_cases/nf-prov.md

 ## Other RO-Crate support in Nextflow

 The [nf-core RO-Crate tool](https://nf-co.re/docs/nf-core-tools/pipelines/rocrate) can generate a [Workflow Testing RO-Crate](https://crs4.github.io/life_monitor/workflow_testing_ro_crate) for a Nextflow pipeline.
+Workflow Testing RO-Crate is a specialization of [Workflow RO-Crate](https://about.workflowhub.eu/Workflow-RO-Crate/) that supports additional metadata related to the testing of computational workflows, allowing workflows to be automatically tested and monitored by the [LifeMonitor](./life-monitor.md) service.

-The tool utilises the [repo2rocrate library](https://github.com/crs4/repo2rocrate).
+The nf-core RO-Crate tool utilises the [repo2rocrate library](https://github.com/crs4/repo2rocrate), which also supports [Galaxy](./galaxy.md) and [Snakemake](https://snakemake.github.io).

 ## Resources